yongzhenlow/astro-ghost-cms/README.md

 | `yarn preview`      | Preview your build locally, before deploying       |
 | `yarn astro ...`    | Run CLI commands like `astro add`, `astro preview` |
 | `yarn astro --help` | Get help using the Astro CLI                       |

+## N.B.

+In this showcase, the design is based on the [Casper](https://github.com/TryGhost/Casper) theme, and is converted into js/ts from the theme's handlebars templates, which might not reflect the changes in the latest version.

+It is recommended that you implement your own design for your site.
+If you wish to continue using the Casper theme for production, you should update the markup by referencing the latest source code at https://github.com/TryGhost/Casper.